 Current Affairs is a magazine that publishes bi-monthly in print and online.
 It was started by Nathan J. Robinson, a Ph.D. student at Harvard University, in 2015 via a Kickstarter campaign.
 Its stated aims are to be an informative and entertaining independent publication.
 Current affairs cover politics and culture.
 They state their mission as “to produce the world’s first readable political publication and to make life joyful again.”
 The current editor is Nathan J. Robinson.

 Current Affairs is held by Current Affairs, LLC.
 Revenue is generated through subscription fees, donations, and a shop that sells merchandise.

 Analysis / Bias

-In review, Current Affairs reports on politics and culture with a left leaning bias in story selection.
-There is moderate use of loaded language in headlines such as this: FREEDOM-LOVING AMERICANS SHOULD DEMAND UNIVERSAL HEALTHCARE.
-This long form article is well researched and perfectly sourced to highly credible information.
-In another article HOW THE LEFT SHOULD THINK ABOUT TRADE there is again excellent sourcing of information.
-In general, most stories on Current Affairs favor the political left through the endorsement of policy and Democratic politicians, however is highly factual through proper sourcing.
+In review, Current Affairs reports on politics and culture with a left-leaning bias in story selection.
+There is the moderate use of loaded language in headlines such as this: FREEDOM-LOVING AMERICANS SHOULD DEMAND UNIVERSAL HEALTHCARE.
+This long-form article is well researched and perfectly sourced to highly credible information.
+In another article, HOW THE LEFT SHOULD THINK ABOUT TRADE, there is again excellent sourcing of information.
+In general, most stories on Current Affairs favor the political left by endorsing policy and Democratic politicians.
+However, it is highly factual through proper sourcing.